 Walk into Seward Community Co-op today on 29th and Franklin and take a stroll down the vegetable aisle.
 One of the first things you’ll see is a shelf piled with Lutz beets, and a sign explaining what Lutz beets are.
 They look like mace heads, but the sign suggests they’re the sweetest red beets around.
 The sign wraps with “Don’t fear the giants.
 They beat any other beet.”

 Abby Rogosheske handles educational outreach and the coordination of cooking classes at Seward.
 She estimates around 15 farm trucks will drop off produce and meats on a typical Friday during peak seasons.
-That’s not the case right now, of course, but you’d be a fool to think you’re out of luck on using local produce just because it’s February.
+That’s not the case right now, of course, but you’d be a fool to think there’s no fresh local produce.
 You can scoop up some horseradish from Ramsey’s Garden Farme; burdock root from Wisconsin is in plentiful supply; the Co-op stocked with celery root, if you want to play catch with one in the aisle; and these Lutz beets are here, the pride of Zumbro Falls, Minn.

 Rogosheske grew up in St. Cloud, and lives in Minneapolis’ Powderhorn neighborhood today.
 She joined Seward back in 2013, first as a demonstrations coordinator, after previous work with agricultural non-profits and time spent living on three different continents (she lived in Chicago, Uganda, and Japan previously).